- Treating a Sore Throat

 Acute mononucleosis is caused by the Epstein-Barr virus, and can lead to a very severe throat infection characterized by the rapid enlargement of the tonsils, adenoids, and lymph nodes of the neck.
 It also causes extreme malaise and tiredness.
 The sore throat and gland swelling can last for one week to a month and does not respond to the usually prescribed antibiotics.

 Chronic tonsillitis is a persistent infection of the tonsils.
 Repeated infections may cause the formation of small pockets (crypts) in the tonsils which harbor bacteria.
 Frequently, small, foul smelling stones are found within these crypts.
 These stones (tonsilloliths) may contain high quantities of sulfa.
 When crushed, they give off the characteristic rotten egg smell which causes bad breath.
 They may also give a patient the sense of something being caught in the back of the throat.

-A peritonsillar abscess is a collection of pus behind the tonsils that pushes one of the tonsils toward the uvula (the prominent soft tissue dangling from the back of the upper throat).
+A peritonsillar abscess is a collection of pus around the tonsils that pushes one of the tonsils toward the uvula (the prominent soft tissue dangling from the back of the upper throat).
 It is generally very painful and is associated with decreased ability to open the mouth.
 If left untreated, the infection can spread deep in the neck causing life-threatening complications and airway obstruction.

 Enlargement of (hypertrophic) tonsils and adenoids

-- frequent awakening from sleep,
+- Frequent awakening from sleep